Be a Mental Health Trailblazer

 District Comprehensive Approach

-The District Comprehensive Approach (DCA) is a first-of-its-kind partnership between AASA and JED to guide districts across the country in a transformational program to support the emotional well-being of preK-12 students.
+The District Comprehensive Approach (DCA) is a transformational program from JED and AASA, The School Superintendents Association, that guides districts to enhance systems of support for the emotional well-being of pre-K–12 students.
 Based on JED’s proven approach to preventing suicide and improving student outcomes, the DCA is an evidence-based framework that combines expert support, best practices, and data-driven guidance to protect mental health and prevent suicide for millions of students.

 Why It’s Needed